 Toronto: Cultural Mosaic

-Canada’s largest city, Toronto, pulses with energy from its vibrant mix of cultures and neighborhoods.
+Canada’s largest city, Toronto, pulses with energy from its lively mix of cultures and neighborhoods.
 Nearly half of the city’s residents were born outside of Canada, creating one of the most diverse urban centers in the world.
 The streets buzz with conversations in over 140 languages and dialects, with foods, festivals, and traditions from across the globe around every corner.

 The CN Tower defines Toronto’s skyline, standing tall against the backdrop of gleaming skyscrapers.
 When completed in 1976, it held the title of world’s tallest freestanding structure for over three decades.
-Visitors can walk on the glass floor 342 meters above the ground, while the EdgeWalk offers the truly brave a chance to circle the tower’s exterior while suspended by a harness.
+Visitors can walk on the glass floor 342 meters above the ground, while the EdgeWalk offers the really brave a chance to circle the tower’s exterior while suspended by a harness.

 The Entertainment District hosts Broadway-caliber shows in historic theaters that light up King Street each night.
 Just steps away, the Distillery District’s Victorian-era buildings house art galleries and boutique shops on cobblestone streets.
 What was once the largest distillery in the British Empire now serves as a car-free cultural hub.